 The disease can then take two forms:

-- With paralytic rabies (approximately 20% of cases), the patient's muscles slowly get paralyzed (usually starting at the site of the bite), is the less common form and ends in coma and death.
+- With paralytic rabies (approximately 20% of cases), the patient's muscles slowly become paralyzed (usually starting at the site of the bite).
+This is the less common form and ends in coma and death.